Joaov41/URLSUM/README.md

 ## Overview
 This is a macOS application built with SwiftUI, leveraging various frameworks including Combine, WebKit, SwiftSoup, and AppKit.
-The application appears to involve window manipulation using `NSViewRepresentable`, indicating potential integration of web content or advanced UI customization.

 ## Features
 - Utilizes SwiftUI for a modern, declarative UI.
 - Integrates with `WebKit` for web content rendering.
 - Parses HTML content using `SwiftSoup`.
 - Manages macOS windows using `AppKit`.
+- There is also an IOS version available.

 ## Requirements
 - macOS 12.0 or later